yu1iia/yu1iia/README.md

 ### My name is Yuliia.

-I'm looking for an opportunity to make the web a better place, contribute and create awesome projects.
+ I am **Full Stack Developer** looking for an opportunity to make the web a better place, contribute and create awesome projects.
-Currently I am a student in GoIT courses.

-- 🔭 I’m currently working on **becoming a Full Stack Developer**
-- 🌱 I’m currently learning **NodeJS**
-- 👯 I’m looking to collaborate on **interesting projects in order to practice my skills**
-- 🤔 I’m looking for help with **fighting against perfectionism :)**
-- ⚡ Looking for balance between my virtual and real life.

-My motto for this year - **Better done than perfect!**
+My motto of this year - **Better done than perfect!**

 ### <img src="https://emojis.slackmojis.com/emojis/images/1616310538/22629/arrow_right.gif?1616310538" width="23"/> Key Skills: